pvictor1206/pvictor1206/README.md

 ### Hi there 👋

+#### About me
+I am studying in computer engineering, in the future I want to specialize in Deep Learning.
+My favorite language at the moment is Python, in addition to being passionate about science fiction films, I make theories about the origin of the universe in my spare time.
+I am in the general organization part of the DSC-IFCE (Developer Student Clubs), I hope to evolve and mature over the course of graduation.

 <!--
 **pvictor1206/pvictor1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.